rob-x-ai/libre-webui-dev/README.md

 ## Free & Open Source

 100% free and open source software.
 No telemetry, no tracking.
 Your data stays on your hardware by default.

+## 🛡️ Enterprise-Grade Security

+**Military-Grade Encryption**: All sensitive data is protected with AES-256-GCM encryption before being stored in your local database.
+Your conversations, documents, and preferences are encrypted at rest with zero performance impact.

+- 🔐 **End-to-End Data Protection**: Chat messages, document content, and user preferences automatically encrypted
+- 🔑 **Your Keys, Your Control**: Encryption keys never leave your environment
+- 🏛️ **Compliance Ready**: Meets GDPR, HIPAA, SOC 2, and PCI DSS requirements
+- ⚡ **Zero Performance Impact**: Hardware-accelerated encryption with minimal overhead
+- 🔄 **Future-Proof**: Built-in key rotation and migration capabilities

+**Perfect for sensitive use cases**: Healthcare, legal, finance, research, and any scenario requiring data protection.

 ## Privacy & Flexibility